-08 Jun How EHR Technology can Support Value-Based Behavioral Healthcare
+08 Jun Using EHR Technology to Support Value-Based Behavioral Healthcare

 For quite some time, insurers and healthcare providers have been moving towards a value-based healthcare model, and away from the traditional fee-for-service payment system.
 In value-based care, providers are incentivized based on the quality of care they provide and the meaningful treatment outcomes used to improve patient care.
 In the traditional fee-for-service model, practitioners are paid for each particular service rendered, essentially rewarding medical providers for volume and quantity of services provided, regardless of the outcome.
 The change is meant to give clients the best care possible while at the same time placing an emphasis on utilizing cost-effective treatment solutions.
 In order to continue shifting the paradigm towards value-based care, electronic health records are becoming more and more important.